CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 Welcome to the 2019 FNAL CMSDAS exercise on disappearing tracks!
 This long exercise will walk students through a number of steps needed to set up and implement an search for new physics at CMS.
 Enjoy :)

-If you're doing teh exercise at the school, please send an email to me so I can sign you up for Mattermost (samuel.bein@gmail.com)
+If you're doing the exercise at the school, please send an email to me so I can sign you up for Mattermost (samuel.bein@gmail.com)

 https://mattermost.web.cern.ch/cmsdaslpc2019/channels/shorttrackteam